 OVERVIEW: This nomination proposes to designate the property at 7001-09 Greenhill Road as historic and list it on the Philadelphia Register of Historic Places.
-The nomination claims that the building, along with the one at 6953 Greenhill Road, constructed between 1916 to 1919, represents an "unusual paired residential complex" of two stone houses with a shared twin garage and reflects the environment in an era characterized by the Colonial Revival style with English stylistic overtones, satisfying Criterion C. Additionally, the nomination asserts that the house represents a special example of part of a paired dwelling site that reflects the local vernacular architecture of the eighteenth century and that it embodies the distinguishing characteristics of the Colonial Revival style through its textbook use of historically inspired forms, materials, and compositions, satisfying Criterion D. Additionally, the nomination argues that the property comprises a significant masterpiece of the architectural firm of Mellor, Meigs & Howe, a prominent partnership that influenced the built environment of the Philadelphia region, satisfying Criterion E. Finally, the nomination contends that the building at 7001-09 Greenhill Road satisfies Criterion J for its strong association with the early twentieth-century subdivision and development of Green Hill Farm by the Morris Estate in West Philadelphia.
+A nearly identical nomination for 6953 Greenhill Road was submitted simultaneously, but the owner of that property requested and was granted a continuance of the review until the July 2026 meeting of the Committee on Historic Designation.
+The two nominations document an "unusual paired residential complex" of two stone houses with a shared twin garage on the adjacent properties, which were constructed between 1916 to 1919.
+The nominations argue that the mirror buildings reflect the environment in an era characterized by the Colonial Revival style with English stylistic overtones, satisfying Criterion C. Additionally, the nominations assert that the houses are unusual examples that reflect the local vernacular architecture of the eighteenth century and that embody distinguishing characteristics of the Colonial Revival style through their textbook use of historically inspired forms, materials, and compositions, satisfying Criterion D. Additionally, the nominations argue that the properties comprise a significant masterpiece of the architectural firm of Mellor, Meigs & Howe, a prominent partnership that influenced the built environment of the Philadelphia region, satisfying Criterion E. Finally, the nominations contend that the buildings at 6953 and 7001-09 Greenhill Road satisfy Criterion J as part of the early twentieth-century subdivision and development of Green Hill Farm by the Morris Estate in West Philadelphia.